Skip to content

 production

-❯ preprod
+❯ develop

 The environment type can be specified within the VIP-CLI command by including the application’s name, a dot separator, and the target environment type.
 For example: @<app-name>.<env>